-Ready to start your 2020 tax preparation?
-Keep these five things in mind and refer to the checklist as you prepare.
+Ready to start your 2021 tax preparation?
+Keep these five things in mind and refer to this tax checklist as you prepare.

-Yes, the start of the new year means that tax season has begun.
-So, now’s the time to gather and organize the information you’ll need to get started on your 2020 taxes.
+Now’s the time to gather and organize the information you’ll need to get started on your 2021 taxes.
 And remember: It was a strange year, which also means it has a few unique tax quirks.

 There are two big days—the actual tax deadline and extension dates.
-This year the tax filing deadline is on April 15, a Thursday.
-If you request and receive an extension, your deadline will be Friday, October 15.
+This year, the tax filing deadline is on Monday, April 18.
+If you request and receive an extension, your deadline will be Monday, October 17.

 If you’re trying to decide between a traditional and a Roth IRA, make sure you know the differences.